Prison of Lies: Portmortem

 As I mentioned before, I wanted to keep it to one location so that I wouldn't have to spend too much time making backgrounds.
 I always had a vision for what the room itself would look like, with the stripes echoing old prisoner outfits.

 Making it in 3D was a no-brainer, since that's usually my style anyway.
 It also let me create many backgrounds fairly easily once I had modeled everything.
-Each chapter has a new background that get progressively darker and more claustrophobic, until the final chapter where it goes entirely black and white, which is a nice contrast against the bright orange outfitted characters.
+Each chapter has a new background, and they get progressively darker and more claustrophobic until the final chapter where it goes entirely black and white, which is a nice contrast against the bright orange outfitted characters.

 WRAPPING UP